-Set up “DIY Dinner Bars” and watch your kids happily eat their dang dinner for once in their lives.
+Set up “Build-Your-Own Dinner” with these dinner bars ideas, and watch your kids happily eat their dang dinner for once in their lives.

 People say this to me a lot: “Oh, you’re a chef!
 Your kids must be such good eaters!”
 To which I always reply, “Yeah, but… no, because they’re children.”

-My kids (aged 2 and 4 and insanely stubborn) aren’t actually picky eaters.
+My kids, both of whom are lower elementary-aged, aren’t actually picky eaters.
 There are very few things they truly won’t eat, or have genuine aversions to.

-What they are, though, are frustratingly indepent little thinkers who love to choose dinnertime as the exact moment to push every boundary I have.
+What they are, though, are frustratingly independent little thinkers who love to choose dinnertime as the exact moment to push every boundary I have.

 Ever seen this meme?
 This is my life at 6pm every night: